Todochris/CheatSheets/Softwares CLI/Git CheatSheet.md

 | Command               | Description             |
 | :-------------------- | :---------------------- |
 | `git status`          | Check changes and stage of current repo
+| `git status -u`       | List all currently untracked files, and going in each directory
 | `git log`             | Show all commits in the current branch's history.
 Lists version history for the current branch
 | `git log --all --decorate --oneline --graph` | Shows a tree of all the commits of the repo.
 | `git log --follow [file]` | Lists version history for a file, beyond renames (works only for a single file)